ur0/DotATranslator/README.md

 rewritten in C++, I'm pretty familiar with hooking functions there.
 Win32 support will need changes to the underlying library, EasyHook.

+## Credits

+Huge thanks to [/u/airoes](https://reddit.com/user/airoes) for letting me use the r/dotatranslator subreddit and (slightly modified) name.

 ## Lawyer stuff

 DotA Translator v2 is (c) Umang Raghuvanshi, 2017.
 The source code (excluding